onja-org/w2_css_accessibility_interactive/README.md

 - **Logical Tab Order** - Navigation that follows visual layout
 - **User Empathy** - Understanding real impact on people's lives

-## 🎓 After This Lab

-Apply these principles to your own projects:
-1. **Test with keyboard only** - If you can't use it with Tab/Enter, neither can many users
-2. **Use semantic HTML elements** - They come with accessibility features built-in
-3. **Make focus visible** - Don't remove outlines without providing alternatives
-4. **Keep tab order logical** - Avoid manual tabindex unless absolutely necessary

 ## 🌟 Remember

 Accessibility isn't a nice-to-have feature - it's a fundamental requirement for inclusive web development.
 Every user deserves to access and interact with your content.

----

-**Questions or issues?** Feel free to ask for help during lab time!